Penetration Tester vs. Vulnerability Management Engineer

 Outlooks

-The outlooks for Penetration Testers and Vulnerability Management Engineers are both strong.
-According to the Bureau of Labor Statistics, employment of information security analysts, which includes both roles, is projected to grow 31 percent from 2019 to 2029, much faster than the average for all occupations.
+The demand for cybersecurity professionals continues to grow, with both Penetration Testers and Vulnerability Management Engineers being highly sought after.
+According to the U.S. Bureau of Labor Statistics, employment for information security analysts is projected to grow by 31% from 2019 to 2029, much faster than the average for all occupations.
+As organizations increasingly recognize the importance of cybersecurity, both roles will remain critical in defending against cyber threats.

 Practical Tips for Getting Started